7 ways to improve page load times

 1. Optimise your images

-Firstly, you can optimise your images by ensuring that they're scaled appropriately.
-If the original image is 500x500 pixels, but you resize it with your CSS to display as 250x250 pixels, the browser still downloads the image in its original size and loads the CSS.
+• Scale appropriately: If the original image is 500x500 pixels, but you resize it with your CSS to display it as 250x250 pixels, the browser still downloads the image in its original size and loads the CSS.
 This means that the browser is loading an image four times the size of what it needs to be.
+Ensure that you resize your images using appropriate software – such as Photo & Picture Resizer and Adobe Express – before you integrate them into your website.

 2. Compress your pages